patilchinmay/k8s-experiments/minikube-remote-access/README.md

 At this point, `minikube` is running on our first host.

 `minikube` creates a self signed root CA key and certificate (public key) during its creation process.
-Then it create the keys and certificates used for HTTPS communication.
+Then it creates the keys and certificates used for HTTPS communication.
 These keys are signed by the root CA key/certificate.

-Thus, if we want to securely communicate with the minikube over HTTPS, we need the minikube's root CA certificate that can verify/certify the HTTPS communication with minikube.
+Thus, if we want to securely communicate with the minikube over HTTPS, we need minikube's root CA certificate that can verify/certify the HTTPS communication with minikube.
 This root CA certificate is stored at `~/.minikube/ca.crt` on minikube's host machine.

 Run the following command and copy the result for later use.